Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Matrices compatible with the OpenGL representation are maintained by the `Transform` class which implements projection and model-view matrix stacks and a simple cache of the result of the multiplication of the top of the matrix stacks.
 The stacks can be pushed and popped similarly to the traditional OpenGL fixed-function matrix stacks and are queried at configuration time by the draw commands.

-## Input
+## User Input

-The input to the image canvas is received by the `GLWindow` from the JOGL NEWT input system.
-The events arrive on the NEWT Event Dispatch Thread and are re-issued on the AWT Event Dispatch Thread such that all computations in response to user interaction, which includes interaction with the Swing components, are performed on the Swing thread.
+The user input (mouse movements and keyboard strokes) to the image canvas is received by the `GLWindow` from the JOGL NEWT input system.
+The events arrive on the NEWT Event Dispatch Thread and are re-issued on the AWT Event Dispatch Thread such that all computations in response to user interaction are performed on the Swing thread.
 The event dispatch to the interested subscribers is mediated by the `InputController`.
 The available interactions are

 - `InteractionAnnotate`: draw annotations, possibly interactively, on the image canvas;
 - `InteractionAxis`: rotate around the current `Viewpoint` axis;